Sensory Activities for 6-12 Months

 Box and String Lights

 If baby is too young to sit up on their own, you could easily put some safe padding down in the box and lay them so they are able to see the lights.
+A Boppy lounger would come in handy for this activity!
 Be sure to keep an eye on them while they are inside!

 It can be common for babies to not be too fond of tummy time.
 Nora was definitely one of these babies!
 We had to work hard to keep things interesting for her which is where our sensory baskets came in.
 We would take a small basket and fill it with all sorts of colorful and interesting objects.
 Some days it was as simple as shiny and light up objects (metal measuring spoon set, a small handheld mirror, a large bouncy ball with lights in it).
 You really just have to pinpoint what captivates your baby and catches their eye and find different objects that fall into that.

 No matter what objects you add to their basket, be sure there are always supervised while playing with them.

 While this activity took the #1 spot by a mile, I have to share that I made a BIG mistake with this one!

 The Jello dig was as simple to make as it looks… 3 packets of sugar-free Jello and throw in some toys.
 The #MomFail though, the red Jello stained Nora’s hands!
 We bathed her right after the activity (obviously) and then again that night and luckily by the next morning it had faded.
 I would suggest going with yellow or the Jello naturals brand, which doesn’t contain food dye.

 If you baby loves this activity, you have to try to rainbow spaghetti!
 Our 11 month old LOVED it!

 It was a tough competition between the Jello dig and the Baby sand for first place.
 The Jello Dig seemed to keep Nora entertained for longer (she seriously played in it for almost an hour!).
 I think the Baby Sand would have been better if I had included some fun items in the sand such as bowls or other sensory objects.